 Great trochanteric bursitis – or inflammation of the bursa over the hips – will be likely to experience more pain on a firm mattress.
 A new mattress with thick padding on the top may help to relieve the pain for a better night’s rest.

 Grab the pillow!
 If you suffer from hip pain, putting a pillow between your knees will help decrease stress on the hip and that may mean less pain.

 In general, placing a pillow under your knees to elevate them slightly while sleeping on your back will help reduce many general forms of low back pain.
 If your back feels better when bending forward than standing, an adjustable bed that allows the head and knees to elevate will help.
-Just remember, make sure you have a good, supportive mattress – it will be much more comfortable than that recliner!
-So, tuck yourself in and try one of these sleep positions.
-Happy dreams!
+Just remember, make sure you have a good, supportive mattress – it will be much more comfortable than a recliner!